 The Rewards Club at Ojibwa Casino Resort Baraga

-You can also earn extra points during special events and on certain days, like Senior Day held on the first and third Monday of every month.
-Players who are 55+ earn 10 Rewards Points towards Free Play for the first $10 bet.
+You can also earn extra points during special events and on certain days, like Senior Day held on Mondays.
+Players who are 55+ earn 5 Rewards Points towards Free Play for the first $10 bet.

-When you have earned enough points redeem them for items, food, and services, like:
+When you have earned enough points, you can redeem them for items, food, and services, such as:

 - Ojibwa Casino merchandise